-Revenues from the Cool Pool relate only to the pool revenues received from a GasLog Partners vessel operating in the Cool Pool and do not include the Net pool allocation to GasLog Partners of a gain of \$1,058 for the year ended December 31, 2019 (\$3,700 for the year ended December 31, 2018 and nil for the year ended December 31, 2017).
+Revenues from the Cool Pool relate only to the pool revenues received from a GasLog Partners vessel operating in the Cool Pool and do not include the Net pool allocation to GasLog Partners of a gain of \$1,058 for the year ended December 31, 2019 and \$3,700 for the year ended December 31, 2018.
 On June 23, 2019, the GasLog Shanghai exited the pool following a termination agreement dated June 6, 2019 that GasLog entered into with the Cool Pool and Golar in order to assume commercial control of GasLog's and GasLog Partners' vessels operating in the spot market.

-10. Voyage Expenses and Commissions
+9. Voyage Expenses and Commissions